 Sandalwood is a mild astringent, meaning it can induce minor contractions in our soft tissues, such as gums and skin.
 Many aftershaves and facial toners use sandalwood as one of their primary ingredients to help soothe, tighten, and cleanse the skin.

-Sandalwood is excellent at treating coughs, since it has relaxing properties.
-It can also help fight bacteria or viruses that are the underlying cause of coughs and other respiratory illness.
+Sandalwood is an excellent expectorant that can be helpful in the natural treatment of colds and coughs.
 Add a few drops to a tissue or washcloth and inhale to help reduce the severity and duration of a cough.
+(15)

 Sandalwood is high in antioxidants that can help reduce damage caused by free radicals, which promote aging.
-Try adding 5 drops of sandalwood oil to an unscented lotion and applying it directly to the face for anti-aging benefits.(18)
+It’s also a natural anti-inflammatory.

 Sandalwood Essential Oil Uses

-You may already be familiar with the therapeutic properties of other essential oils, each one carrying its own unique benefit, and sandalwood is no different.
-Aromatherapy, also called essential oil therapy, is the practice of using oils for their health benefits.
-Generally, oils are inhaled, sprayed in the air, massaged into the skin, and at times taken by mouth.
+You may already be familiar with the therapeutic properties of other essential oils.
+Every essential oil carries its own unique benefits and sandalwood is no different.
+Aromatherapy is the practice of using essential oils to improve psychological or physical well-being.
+You can diffuse, inhale or apply essential oils topically to the skin.

-Try inhaling a few drops of sandalwood essential oil before stretching, barre or yoga class or other relaxing time to help set the mood.
-You can even use before a quiet time, prayer time or journalling time to increase your ability to focus.
+Inhale a few drops of sandalwood essential oil before stretching, barre or yoga class or other relaxing time to help set the mood.
+Use it before a quiet time, prayer or journaling to increase your ability to relax and focus.

 The best way to get the mental clarity benefits of sandalwood is to apply a few drops, about 2–4, to the ankles or wrists at times of high stress or overwhelm throughout the day.
 You can also directly inhale the oil if you do not want to apply it directly to your skin.
-You can also use it in a diffuser to allow everyone in the house to enjoy it.
-Or add a few drops to the bath water at the end of a long day.
+Use it in a diffuser to allow everyone in the house to enjoy it.
+Or add a few drops to bath water at the end of a long day.

 3. For the Body

-The strong aroma of sandalwood essential oil allows it to be used in the home in various ways:
+You can use sandalwood essential oil in the home in various ways:

 - Use it in your car by placing 2–3 drops on the A/C vent to help maintain a calm alertness during rush hour.

-- Since sandalwood has antiseptic properties, it can also help disinfect the washing machine, just add 10–20 drops per load.
+- Since sandalwood has antiseptic properties, it can also help disinfect the washing machine.
+Add 10–20 drops per load.

-- Sandalwood oil can be added to the hot tub to a foot bath to promote additional relaxation.
+- Add sandalwood oil to a foot bath to promote additional relaxation.

-As with any essential oil, a small test patch should be applied to the skin first before using it all over.
-Sandalwood oil is generally not applied directly to the skin, but is usually mixed with a carrier oil or lotion first to dilute it.
-Common carrier oils include: almond oil, jojoba oil, or grapeseed oil.
+There are no known major side effects to the use of sandalwood.
+Some people may experience minor skin irritation from its topical use.
+As with any essential oil, perform a small test patch to the skin first before using it all over.
+Always mix sandalwood oil with a carrier oil or lotion first to dilute it before applying it to the skin.
+Common carrier oils include: almond oil, jojoba oil or grapeseed oil.